About WCT Rural

 Melissa is a young South African woman who migrated to Kimba on the Eyre Peninsula, South Australia with her family in 2008.
-She has now relocated to Lock with her partner who works as a farm hand for a local farmer.
-She has been productive in the Lock community, by getting involved in the Swimming Pool Committee as the Canteen Manager, she is a Lock Roo’s Sports Trainer and a Trainer for the Netball Great Flinders League and is also involved in the Social Club Committee for the Lock Football & Netball Club.
+She has now relocated to Lock with her husband who works as a farm hand for a local farmer.
+She has been productive in the Lock community, by getting involved in the Swimming Pool Committee, the Lock Murdinga Tooligie Progress Association, the Lock Racing Club & the Lock Football Club, she is also a Lock Roo’s Sports Trainer.

 She has had a lot of experience with customer service, while working in Hospitality.
 She is a friendly and smiley person who loves to meet new people and see new faces, so come on in and say hi.